Get killer, exclusive deals and discounts from the top BJJ Brands and stores.

 You will also get a free Gi Buying guide to download to help you find the perfect Gi for you.

 A single look at the Platinum Jiu Jitsu Aqua gi tells you that this company produces premium limited edition gis with amazing features.
 It’s as simple as that.
 Their materials, styling and functional features make their gis worthy of collection.
-If you are on the market for a gi, I highly recommend considering Platinum Jiu Jitsu.Click here to check out the limited edition gi collection at MMA Warehouse
+If you are on the market for a gi, I highly recommend considering Platinum Jiu Jitsu.Click here to check out the limited edition gi collection at Hypnotik

 Platinum Jiu Jitsu does not make simple, toned down products.
 Their products have loud designs.
 Their main logo is a skull.
 Their brand screams cockiness.